daniospina9/InoviMap/README.md

 # 📱 InoviMap

-**Prueba de Desarrollo Móvil — Inovisec**
+**Mobile Development Test — Inovisec**

-Este proyecto cumple los requerimientos de la prueba técnica para desarrollar un **formulario de inicio de sesión funcional** con Kotlin y Jetpack Compose, que tras un login exitoso muestra un **mapa de Google Maps** centrado en una ubicación predefinida.
+This project meets the technical test requirements for developing a **functional login form** using Kotlin and Jetpack Compose, which upon successful login displays a **Google Maps** centered on a predefined location.

 ---

-## 🧩 Objetivo General
+## 🧩 General Objective

-- Implementar un formulario de inicio de sesión moderno y funcional.
+- Implement a modern and functional login form.
-- Validar las credenciales mediante un backend en Node.js (Express).
+- Validate credentials using a backend in Node.js (Express).
-- Mostrar un mapa interactivo con la API de Google Maps tras un inicio de sesión exitoso.
+- Display an interactive map with the Google Maps API after a successful login.

 ---